-Description: This, the first episode of the Happiness Through Spirituality series, taps into Vedic philosophy as explained by Sri Sathya Sai Baba, as we begin to understand three of the five sheaths that make up the human structure.
-Understanding that there is more to the human being than merely a body, is the starting point for an evolution of perspective that will carry us into our happiest state of being, as modelled by `Jesus Christ.
+In this, the first episode of the Happiness Through Spirituality series, we begin to understand three of the five sheaths that make up the human structure.
+Understanding that there is more to the human being than merely a body and mind, is the starting point for an evolution of perspective that will carry us into our happiest state of being, as modelled by `Jesus Christ.
 To this end, understanding our selves is the most basic and most necessary knowledge that we could acquire.

 For thousands of years, religious philosophies were interpreted in isolation, in cultural or geographical silos, their secrets locked away by antiquated languages, parables, and analogies; their wisdoms guarded by the silence of monasteries and caves.
 But now, in the age of information accessibility, there has been no greater time in human history to access, interpret, and combine religious philosophies such that they add to the understanding of each other and thus to the body of religious knowledge that the world possesses.
 At the same time, humanity is crying out for some reprieve - for knowledge on how to navigate these turbulent waters of life, and for a hope that is true, dependable, and guaranteed.